 Herniated discs may have little to no symptoms or pain immediatley, depending on its location.
 Most herniated discs are found in the lower back or lumbar spine, but can also be found in the neck or cervical spine.

 Symptoms are generally only experienced on one side of the body.
 Patients often come in with undefined pain in the back, thighs, knees, or feet.

 How Is A Herniated Disc Diagnosed?

-At Integrated Spine & Pain Center we focus on permanently treating the root cause of the pain.
+At Precision Pain Medicine – Pain Center NY we focus on permanently treating the root cause of the pain.
 In most cases a physical examination, medical history, and a review of the specific symptoms are the main ways a herniated disk is diagnosed.

 If another condition is suspected a detailed analysis may be recommended including a neurological exam to check your motor responses and reflexes, or imaging tests such as X-rays, CT scan, or MRI.

 At our clinic, we properly determine the cause of the pain and discomfort, we than plan strategies and suggest therapies, accordingly.
 Our main aim is to ensure the complete well-being and health of patients.